dasmiq/herodotus-historic-present/herodotus-historic-present.md

 Comrie, Bernard. _Aspect_.
 Cambridge: Cambridge University Press, 1976.

-Comrie, Bernard.
-Tense.
+Comrie, Bernard. _Tense_.
 Cambridge: Cambridge University Press, 1985.

 Crane, Gregory.
-"Generating and Parsing Classical Greek".
-Literary and

-Linguistic Computing 6 (1991) 243-45.
+"Generating and Parsing Classical Greek". _Literary and Linguistic Computing_ 6 (1991) 243–45.

-Denniston, J. D. Greek Prose Style.
+Denniston, J. D. _Greek Prose Style_.
 Oxford: Oxford University Press, 1952.

-Fleischman, Suzanne.
-Tense and Narrativity.
-Austin: University of Texas Press,
+Fleischman, Suzanne. _Tense and Narrativity_.
+Austin: University of Texas Press, 1990.

-1990.

 Fritz, Kurt von.
-"The So-Called Historical Present in Early Greek".
-Word 5 (1949)
+"The So-Called Historical Present in Early Greek". _Word_ 5 (1949) 186–201.

-186-201.

-Godley, A. D, trans.
-Herodotus: With an English Translation by A. D. Godley in Four
+Godley, A. D, trans. _Herodotus: With an English Translation by A. D. Godley in Four Volumes_.

-Volumes.
 London: William Heinemann, 1926.

-Goldfarb, Charles F. The SGML Handbook.
-Oxford: Oxford University Press,
+Goldfarb, Charles F. _The SGML Handbook_.
+Oxford: Oxford University Press, 1990.

-1990.

-Herwijnen, Eric van.
-Practical SGML.
-Dordrecht: Kluwer Acaderic Publishers,
+Herwijnen, Eric van. _Practical SGML_.
+Dordrecht: Kluwer Acaderic Publishers, 1990.

-1990.

-Hopper, Paul J. "Aspect and Foregrounding in Discourse".
-Synt. x and Semantics

-12 (1979) 213-241.
+Hopper, Paul J. "Aspect and Foregrounding in Discourse". _Syntax and Semantics_ 12 (1979) 213-241.

 Hopper, P. J. and S. A. Thompson.
-"Transitivity in Grammar aná Discourse".

-Language 56 (1980) 251-300.
+"Transitivity in Grammar aná Discourse". _Language_ 56 (1980) 251-300.

-Hude, Charles, ed.
-Herodoti Historiae.
+Hude, Charles, ed. _Herodoti Historiae_.
 Oxford: Oxford University Press, 1908.

-Jong, Irene J. F. de.
-Narrative in Drama: The Art of the Euripidean Nessenger-Speech.
+Jong, Irene J. F. de. _Narrative in Drama: The Art of the Euripidean Nessenger-Speech_.
 Leiden: E. J. Brill, 1991.

 Kiparsky, Paul.
-"Tense and Mood in Indo-European Syntax".
-Foundations of

-Language 4 (1968) 30-57.
+"Tense and Mood in Indo-European Syntax". _Foundations of Language_ 4 (1968) 30-57.

 Levin, Saul.
-"Remarks on the 'Historical' Present and Comparable Phenomena

-of Syntax".
-Foundations of Language 5 (1969) 386-90.
+"Remarks on the 'Historical' Present and Comparable Phenomena of Syntax". _Foundations of Language_ 5 (1969) 386-90.

 Longacre, R. and S. Levinsohn.
 "Field Analysis of Discourse". ed.
-W. U. Dressler, Current Trends in Textlinguistics.
+W. U. Dressler, _Current Trends in Textlinguistics_.
 Berlin, New York: De Gruyter (1977) 103-22.

-McKay, K. L. "Further Remarks on the 'Historical' Present and Other

-Phenomena".
-Foundations of Language 11 (1974) 247-51.
+McKay, K. L. "Further Remarks on the 'Historical' Present and Other Phenomena". _Foundations of Language_ 11 (1974) 247-51.

-Rijksbaron, Albert.
-The Syntax and Semantics of the Verb in Classica: Greek.
+Rijksbaron, Albert. _The Syntax and Semantics of the Verb in Classical Greek_.
 Amsterdam: J. C. Gieben, 1984.

-Rijksbaron, A., H. A. Mulder, and G. C. Wakker, eds.
-In the Foots. ps of Raphael Kühner: Proceedings of the International Colloquium in Comme noration of the 150th Anniversary of the Publication of Raphael Kühner's Aus. ührliche Grammatik der Griechischen Sprache, II.
-Theil: Syntaxe. f_msterdam: J. C Gieben, 1988.
+Rijksbaron, A., H. A. Mulder, and G. C. Wakker, eds. _In the Footsteps of Raphael Kühner: Proceedings of the International Colloquium in Commemoration of the 150th Anniversary of the Publication of Raphael Kühner's Ausführliche Grammatik der Griechischen Sprache, II.
+Theil: Syntaxe_.
+Amsterdam: J. C Gieben, 1988.

 Rijksbaron, Albert.
 "The Discourse Function of the Imperfect".
 In: Rijksbaron, Mulder, and Wakker (eds.)
 (1988) 237-54.

-Smyth, Herbert Weir.
-Greek Grammar.
+Smyth, Herbert Weir. _Greek Grammar_.
 Cambridge, Massachusetts: Harvard University Press, 1956.

-Sperberg-McQueen, C. M. and Lou Burnard.
-Guidelines for the En :oding and Interchange of Machine-Readable Texts.
+Sperberg-McQueen, C. M. and Lou Burnard. _Guidelines for the Encoding and Interchange of Machine-Readable Texts_.
 Draft version 1.0.

 Stork, P. "Aspectual Variant Readings in Herodotus".
 In: Rijksbaron, Mulder, and Wakker (eds.)
 (1988) 265-89.

-Wolfson, Nessa.
-CHP: The Conversational Historic Present in Ameri an English Narrative.
-Dordrecht, Netherlands: Foris Publications, 198_.
+Wolfson, Nessa. _CHP: The Conversational Historic Present in American English Narrative_.
+Dordrecht, Netherlands: Foris Publications, 1982.

 ## Index Locorum